 Diagnostic Challenges

 For Lyme disease, early diagnosis is a critical determinant of patient outcomes.
 Early diagnosis allows for informed clinical decisions and the administration of antibiotics in the first stages of disease, when they are most likely to prove effective.
 Currently, there are no tests that identify early-stage disease, and direct culture is ineffective.
 For established infection, the CDC recommends the use of techniques that rely on the detection of Bb-specific antibodies in patient serum.
-Unfortunately, Bb-specific antibody develops weeks after infection; too late for timely administration of antibiotics.
+Unfortunately, Bb-specific antibodies develop weeks after infection; too late for timely administration of antibiotics.

 DxDiscovery Solution